- For Users

 GU and PU access require peer review of proposals through a central review process managed by Photon Sciences that utilizes Proposal Review Panels (PRPs).
 Beam time is awarded to GU proposals either by the PRPs or via a Rapid Access process.
 Beam time is awarded to PU proposals by PS management via a Partner User Agreement based on recommendations from the PRPs and the assessment of PS management.
 Beamline staff may receive beamtime by being part of a GU proposal or a PU proposal.
 In addition, beamline staff may also be assigned beam time by beamline management using Beamline Discretionary Time.
 The award and utilization of all beam time, regardless of access mode, is subject to periodic review by the SAC.

 Beam Time Allocation

-The beam time available for allocation to users does not include time that beamline management requires for commissioning, maintaining, and upgrading the beamlines, and so is typically less than the accelerator operations hours.
-A minimum of 50% of the available user beam time on every beamline shall be allocated by a Beam Time Allocation Committee (BAC) to GU proposals every run cycle.
-Up to 40% of the available beam time may be allocated by the BAC to one or more PU proposals in response to their beam time requests for that run cycle.
-Up to 10% of the available beam time may be allocated at the discretion of beamline management every run cycle for BDT access, typically by beamline staff.
-Full details about beam time allocation
+A minimum of 50% of the available user beam time on every beamline shall be allocated by NSLS-II to a combination of GU, BAG, and RA proposals every run cycle.
+Up to 35% of the available beam time may be allocated by NSLS-II to one or more PU proposals in response to their beam time requests for that run cycle.
+Up to 15% of the available beam time may be allocated at the discretion of beamline management every run cycle for BDT access, typically by beamline staff.